Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: Preliminaries

 \subsection{Simulation Platforms and Validation Methods}

 High-fidelity simulation platforms are a trustworthy way to validate battery digital twins, ensuring accurate representation of electrochemical, thermal, and mechanical behaviors under diverse conditions.
 Besides well-known tools like PyBaMM and COMSOL, other notable platforms include ANSYS Fluent for computational fluid dynamics and thermal analysis, and MATLAB/Simulink for dynamic system modeling and control strategy simulations.
-These platforms offer great support in analyzing and simulating battery operation, facilitating comprehensive case study evaluation and virtual testing without the necessity for costly physical prototype validations.
+These platforms support analyzing and simulating battery operation, facilitating comprehensive virtual testing without the necessity for costly physical prototype validations.

-HIL and Software-in-the-Loop (SIL) are two main complementary simulation paradigms that establish a bridge between virtual models and real-world systems \cite{bui2019advanced}.
+Hardware-in-the-Loop (HIL) and Software-in-the-Loop (SIL) are two main complementary simulation paradigms that establish a bridge between virtual models and real-world systems \cite{bui2019advanced}.
 In SIL, controller algorithms and software modules are embedded within a virtual simulation environment, allowing rapid prototyping, algorithm debugging, and iterative design without the need for physical hardware.
 Moreover, HIL extends this principle by incorporating real physical components into the simulation loop, thereby exposing algorithms to realistic operating conditions and hardware constraints.
 By combining these two approaches, digital twins benefit from a continuous validation pipeline that spans from early-stage software verification to hardware-level performance testing, laying the foundation for reliable predictive maintenance and operational optimization of batteries.